Request Information

 Important Safety Information for Afrezza® (insulin human) Inhalation Powder

 WARNING: RISK OF ACUTE BRONCHOSPASM IN PATIENTS WITH CHRONIC LUNG DISEASE.
-Acute bronchospasm has been observed in patients with asthma and COPD using AFREZZA.
+Acute bronchospasm has been observed in AFREZZA-treated patients with asthma and Chronic Obstructive Pulmonary Disease (COPD).
 AFREZZA is contraindicated in patients with chronic lung disease such as asthma or COPD.
 Before initiating AFREZZA, perform a detailed medical history, physical examination, and spirometry (FEV1) to identify potential lung disease in all patients.